35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 [^4] Para 183, 207.

-**[^5]** The development is divided into thirteen development zones, nine of which have housing; see Canada Water 18/AP/1604, s106, Annex 15.
+**[^5]** The development is divided into thirteen development zones, ten of which have housing (including completed Zone K); see Canada Water 18/AP/1604, s106, Annex 15.
 The amended application restricting family housing to affordale tenures will apply to all zones; see [Canada Water Draft S106 Deed of Variation](https://data.london.gov.uk/download/2z18q/d8w/Canada%20Water%20Draft%20S106%20DoV.pdf), Annex 2.

 [^5i] See the Southwark Plan 2022, P2 New family homes, 2.1.2 for the family homes requirement and GLA Stage 3 report Para 27, for family housing demand.